 Home FAQs Data Investigation Immunization Resources

-- Influenza-like illness (ILI) and influenza-associated outbreaks in any setting are reportable immediately.
+illness (ILI) or influenza-associated outbreaks in any setting are reportable immediately.

 outbreaks should be reported to the local health

 Several Texas laws (Tex.
 Health & Safety Code, Chapters 81, 84 and

 87) require specific information regarding notifiable conditions be provided to